hulvdan/cookier/TASKS_HULVDAN.md

 * stats: % Burning Speed: Increases or decreases the rate of which Burn ticks for damage.
 * stats: Burning Spread: Increases the amount of times Burn spreads.
 * stats: Knockback
-* stats: Trees: Increases the amount of Trees that spawn.
-See the Wiki page for details.
 * spread mobs apart (use force?)
 * mob that rotates when moving?
 *